 manually underwritten loans as well as loans that were processed through automated underwriting system(s) utilized by the lender.

-If the lender uses a statistical sampling for its selection process instead of the standard 10% random selection process, it must document the methodology and provide, upon request, a detailed written justification of the methodology, including the following information:
+If the lender uses statistical sampling for its selection process, at a minimum, the statistical sampling model (variables) must be calculated using a 95% confidence level with a 2% precision rate and a statistical statement of six months.
+(Fannie Mae recommends using a three month statement.)
+The lender must document the methodology and provide, upon request, a detailed written justification of the methodology, including the following information:

 method for making a statistical selection;